 #8 Believe You Can Do It and You Will

-I have been believing I can fly since I watch the movie Superman, yet it still hasn’t happened.
+I have been believing I can fly since the day I watched the blockbuster movie Superman, yet it still hasn’t happened.
 Will it ever?
 People who end up achieving great things didn’t necessarily believe in themselves.
 They put in the hours.
 A more appropriate piece of advice is: We never know until we try.
 Instead of overestimating our abilities or disparaging ourselves, it’s better we espouse an experimental mentality.
 You want to do something?
 Keep an open mind, formulate a hypothesis, and experiment.
 If you succeed, bravo.
 If it fails, review, revise, and repeat!

 #9 Do What Makes You Happy

-My friend once told me smoking makes him happy, that’s why all his attempts at quitting failed.
+My friend once told me smoking makes him happy, and that’s why all his attempts at quitting failed.
 Many times, we engage in destructive behaviors convincing ourselves we are happy despite knowing it’s untrue.
 Those lame excuses can paralyze us from never pushing our boundaries and enjoying genuine happiness.

 The most rewarding things in life aren’t always enjoyable.
 Appreciating my ripped physique in the mirror brings excitement, but going to the gym isn’t always pleasant.
 Sometimes, we must let go of those things we think make us happy in order to grow.

 A more helpful piece of advice would be: Do what makes you happy and challenges you.
-Life is tough, beautiful, interesting, unjust, fair, pleasant all at the same time.
+Life is tough, beautiful, unjust, fair, and pleasant all at the same time.
 You can’t enjoy the fullness of life if happiness is all you are looking for.
 We find fulfillment when we develop the ability to pursue learning, even if we don’t enjoy it.

 #10 You Only Live Once (YOLO)

-This slogan, popularized by rapper Drake in 2012, has become synonymous with reckless behaviors.
+This slogan, popularized by rapper Drake in 2012, has become synonymous with reckless behavior.
 Ervin McKinness’s death in 2012 is a case in point.
 Minutes before his death he tweeted: “Drunk af going 120 drifting corners #FuckIt YOLO.”

 A more constructive piece of advice would be: “You live every day.”
 That will remind people that life is both a journey and a destination.
 Such a mindset will empower us to enjoy the little things and not waste precious time impressing others, immersing ourselves in doubts, and worrying about the future.
 Jonathan Swift says it best: “May you live every day of your life.”